pandasauce/pandasauce/README.md

 Whether you are here to stay, or passing through on your way to parts unknown, welcome to my GitHub profile.

-I'm Georgi (Russian: Георгий).
 Although I do various software security things for work, I particularly enjoy reverse engineering and breaking embedded systems.

 * 🖋 I occasionally document the things I dig into in my free time at [pandasauce.org](https://pandasauce.org/)
 * 📮 You can reach me on Telegram [@pandasauce](https://telegram.me/pandasauce)